4Bruno/LessonsLearned/README.md

 - Include in .vimrc:
 -   set pythonthreehome=~/AppData/Local/Programs/Python/Python36-32
 -   set pythonthreedll=~/AppData/Local/Programs/Python/Python36-32/python36.dll
+- Check which vim.exe is actually in use :).
+Git installs and adds to path its own git.exe (x64)

 Visual Studio
 - Do include clang support & other unix compatible tools